Skip to content TEST: UB is testing its alert system. More information

 Cross Listed with LAWT 974, TAXA 662

-An introduction to the basics of bankruptcy law and creditors' rights and analysis of tax issues that arise.
+Analysis of provisions relating to the qualification for exemption from federal income tax, with emphasis on section 501 (c)(3) organizations, private foundations, and the treatment of unrelated business income.
 Prerequisite: Federal Income Tax.
 This course is a combined J.D. and Graduate Tax Program offering.
 [Open Enrollment]

 Section Dates Days/Times Location Instructor